-The 2024/25 Budget is prepared as at the stage where municipalities need to play pivotal role in igniting the Economy of the country.
-Therefore effort must made to put initiatives that will attract investment and also to ensure that critical infrastructure such as water ,electrical and sanitation are well maintained.
+The 2025/26 Budget is prepared as at the stage where municipalities need to play pivotal role in igniting the Economy of the country.
+Therefore effort must be made to put initiatives that will attract investment and also to ensure that critical infrastructure such as water ,electricity and sanitation are well maintained.
 More focus must be on bulk infrastructure and the budget must be allocated for repairs and maintenance